MVTN: Multi-View Transformation Network for 3D Shape Recognition: Conclusions and Future Work

 Current multi-view methods rely on fixed views aligned with the dataset.
-We propose MVTN to learn to regress these views for any multi-view network by learning an end-to-end pipeline.
-MVTN is learned without any extra training supervision, and it harnesses recent developments in differentiable rendering.
-Future possible works include extending MVTN to other 3D vision tasks like shape and scene segmentation.
-Also, MVTN can include learning more intricate scene parameters other than camera view-points (like light and textures).
+We propose MVTN that learns to regress view-points for any multi-view network in a fully differentiable pipeline.
+MVTN harnesses recent developments in differentiable rendering and does not require any extra training supervision.
+Empirical results highlight the benefits of MVTN in 3D classification and 3D shape retrieval.
+Some possible future works for MVTN include extending it to other 3D vision tasks such as shape and scene segmentation.
+Furthermore, MVTN can include more intricate scene parameters different from the camera view-points, such as light and textures.

+\mysection{Acknowledgments} This work was supported by the King Abdullah University of Science and Technology (KAUST) Office of Sponsored Research through the Visual Computing Center (VCC) funding.

 { }